petrHendrych/ibt/README.md

 ## FIT GPX Editor

 This project was created as part of bachelor thesis at FIT BUT.
 It is simple web editor to edit your GPX files.

+Frontend of project is made with React library, backend is written in Django using GeoDjango modul for saving spatial data and doing spatial operations.
+Database to save data is used PostgreSQL with PostGIS extension.

 To run this application you have to have installed following things: